The Benefits of Employee Ownership

 So if you are starting your business and are hoping to grow it faster and have highly motivated staff, employee ownership is an option that can help you.
 Giving your employees the taste of being the owners would do wonders both for you and your company.
 But as you do this, do not forget to keep a track of all the shares you give out.
 For this, you would need a cap table application that is reliable and easy to use.

 Eqvista is a great application that you can try.
-The best thing about this application is that it is FREE to use.
-This application would help you keep track of all the equity of your employee for the equity in your company.
+The best thing about this application is that it is FREE to try.
+This application would help you keep track of all the equity of your employee or the equity in your company.
 You can have your company incorporated to managing and tracking your company shares, all in one place.

 If you want to start issuing and managing shares, Try out our Eqvista App, it is free and all online!